NietoSkunk/FlippyDriver/README.md

 * 4 Layer board, preferably at least TG155.
 The display traces get warm when running at full tilt, and proper ventilation and thermal management is recommended.
 * Several components are marked as DNI and are not necessary to populate.
-* F1 and U30 both have solder jumpers to bypass if they are not populated.
+* F1, F2, and U30 have solder jumpers to bypass if they are not populated.
 * Two mounting holes are in line with the holes on the panel, and support a 10mm M3 standoff.
 The larger mounting hole in the middle of the mouard matches with the hole on the panel, and supports a 10mm M4 standoff.
+* The 7805 5V Aux Output is compatible with both a VX7805-500 switching regulator module and a L7805 linear regulator (heatsink recommended).

 ## Associated projects